-Caroline Van Vronker born August 26, 1830, Lowell, Massachusetts, daughter of Henry Van Vronker, and Lucinda Webster.
+Caroline Van Vronker was born August 26, 1830, in Lowell, Massachusetts, daughter of Henry Van Vronker, and Lucinda Webster.

 Arriving in 1826, the same year Lowell was incorporated as a town, Henry Van Vronker was the first barber and hairdresser in this growing textile industrial center.
 He advertised “Fashionable Curls” to Lowell’s large number of Yankee female textile workers.
 Van Vronker died March 12, 1836.
 The 1868 Contribution of the Old Residents notes: “the genteel and accomplished barber in the rear of the store of Mansur & Reed on the corner of Central / Green Streets.
 His widow is now living on Chapel Street, south of Elm, in the same house occupied by herself and her husband in 1826.”

 After her husband’s death, Lucinda Van Vronker worked at home and took in laundry.
 The 1868 Contribution to the Old Residents further notes: Lucinda “did the first washing of clothes by piece ever done for customers in this city.”

 The Van Vronkers were part of a small community of free black citizens in Lowell.
 Caroline Van Vronker was their oldest daughter She then had two sisters, Henrietta and Hannah Jane Van Vronker, and one brother, Henry Webster Van Vronker.